28 window types infographic

 20. Cottage Window

-Cottage WindowA common subtype of double-hung windows, cottage windows feature an upper sash that’s remarkably shorter than the lower one.
-Aside from this, most of the cottage windows’ features resemble those of double-hung windows, with both sashes operable to let fresh air in and simplify maintenance.
+Cottage WindowA common subtype of double-hung windows, cottage windows feature an upper sash remarkably shorter than the lower one.
+Aside from this, most of the cottage windows’ features resemble double-hung windows, with both sashes operable to let fresh air in and simplify maintenance.
 What sets them apart from double-hung windows is that their sashes are split asymmetrically; the top sash is often smaller, at a ratio of 40:60.
 The top sash may also have grilles, which the bottom may not have.

 cottage window examples